• Skip to primary navigation

 Mind the spice

 Cayenne can transform this sauce from tame to fiery very fast.
-We would encourage you to start with ¼ teaspoon and adding a pinch more at a time until it suits your heat tolerance.
+We would encourage you to start with ¼ teaspoon and add a pinch more at a time until it suits your heat tolerance.

 You can always blend in a touch more, but you can't take spice out!
 So befriend your cayenne and find the ideal simmer for your sauce.